Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Result

 \subsection{Introduction to results}

 We design and execute several experiments in order to validate all points introduced in Section \ref{lod.sec:method}.
 First we prove that is it effectively possible to leverage points order, even using canonical open sources software out of the box.
 Second we perform MidOc ordering on very large point cloud and analyse the efficiency, quality and applications of the results.
-Third we use the number of points chosen in the MidOc ordering as a descriptors for a random forest classifier on two large data sets, proving their usefulness.
-Last we analyse the potential of this free descriptors, and what it brings when used in conjunction to other simple descriptors.

 The base DBMS is \cite{PostgreSQL2014}.
 The spatial layer \cite{PostGIS2014} is added to benefits from generic geometric types and multidimensional indexes.
 The specific point cloud storage and function come from \cite{pgPointCloud2014}.
 The MidOc is either plpgsql or made in python with \cite{SciPy2014}.
-The classification is done with \cite{scikit-image}, and the network clustering with \cite{Networkx2014}.
 Timings are only orders of magnitude due to the influence of database caching.